 Protection of Personal and Property Rights Act 1988, s 65

-The Family Court will make sure you have a lawyer.
-If you don’t already have one of your own, the court will appoint a lawyer for you, who’ll be paid for by the government.
+You’ll get a lawyer.
+If you don’t already have a lawyer, the Family Court will appoint a lawyer for you.
+Their fees will be paid by the government.

 Did this answer your question?